Kitware/QuickView/docs/setup/for_end_users.md

 !!! tip "Tip: No Need to Worry about Dependencies"

-    The pre-built binaries include all dependencies needed to start the app on a local computer.
-Additional dependencies needed for data processing and visualization are downloaded and installed automatically when the app is launched for the first time.
+    The pre-built binaries include the dependencies required to start the app locally.
+Any additional dependencies for data processing and visualization are downloaded and installed automatically on the first launch.

 ---
 # Launch

-To launch the EAM QuickView GUI, simply double-click the app icon in your Applications folder.
+To launch the EAM QuickView GUI, simply double-click the app icon in the Applications folder.

-!!! tip "Tip: Patience with First launch"
+!!! tip "Tip: Patience with the First Launch"

-    When a new version of the app is launched on a computer for the first time, a significant amount of dependencies will be identified, downloaded, and installed, which will take about a minute to a few minutes and can be affected by the Internet connection.

-    Subsequent launches should take just a few seconds.
+    On the first launch of a new app version, required dependencies are downloaded and installed.
+This may take a minute or more, depending on the Internet connection.
+Subsequent launches typically take only a few seconds.